 Australian College of Rural and Remote Medicine: (ACRRM ID 6979) 30 PRPD, 30 Radiology MOPS, 30 Emergency Medicine MOPS.

-Australian & New Zealand College of Anaesthetists: Participants in the ANZCA CPD program, may claim this course under the Face to face scientific meetings, educational conference or online learning (including podcasts) at 1 credit per hour.
+Australian & New Zealand College of Anaesthetists: Participants in the ANZCA and FPM CPD program may claim their attendance under the Knowledge and skills activity Learning sessions, at 1 credit per hour.

 College of Intensive Care Medicine: Category 1A: Passive Self Learning, 1 point per hour